Close Menu

 SaaS presents both an opportunity and a challenge for growing companies.
 On one hand, running with SaaS solutions means you add flexibility, fast functionality, and robust integrations to your tech stack.
 On the other hand, SaaS can quickly get out of control.
 Between adding and removing seats, tracking renewal dates, and IT losing control of which tools are used in the organization, the sprawl can lead to headaches—especially if you’re not proactively monitoring your SaaS reporting metrics.

-You can’t track everything manually, of course.
+You can’t track everything manually in spreadsheets, of course.
 When it comes to SaaS Management, it’s important to understand which metrics to use to measure the effectiveness of your strategy.
 But remember that SaaS Management isn’t “one and done”—it’s an ongoing process that requires you to continually monitor and optimize your SaaS.

 This article covers the most important SaaS reporting metrics you should continually monitor, what those metrics may mean for your business, red flags to look out for, and indications it’s time to make a change in your SaaS tools.